-A leading Key performance indicator measures the change and predicts the immediate progress of a company's performance before the company starts to follow a plan.
+A leading key performance indicator measures the change and predicts the immediate progress of a company's performance in advance.
 Leading KPIs are easier to improve but not as easy to measure.

-A lagging KPI defines the performance of an organization; it shows the results.
+A lagging KPI defines the performance of an organization.
+In other worlds, it shows the achieved results.
 Lagging KPIs are easier to measure but harder to improve.

-In a nutshell, a lagging indicator shows the outcome and a leading indicator is set in advance to improve that outcome.
-Thereby monitoring the leading KPIs can improve the lagging KPI.
+Therefore, a lagging indicator shows the outcome and a leading indicator is set in advance to improve the outcome.
+Monitoring the leading KPIs can improve the lagging KPI.
 Hence, both are essential parts of KPI reporting.

 Now that you have an idea of how to create the KPI report, it's time to select the indicators you want to include in your report.
-Different organizations choose different types of indicators depending on a company’s specific needs.
+Organizations choose different types of indicators depending on their needs.
 A good KPI report includes approximately 3 to 6 KPIs.

 Key Performance Indicator Examples

-The following are some examples of KPIs for various organizations.
-You can use them as a guide, but you need to set your own objectives keeping the specific needs of your organization in mind.
+Below you’ll find some examples of KPIs for various organizations.
+You can use them as a guide, but you should still set your own objectives keeping the specific needs of your organization in mind.